callowayproject/cookie-composer/docsrc/topic-guides/composition-files.md

 ## Template layers

-Composition files technically [YAML streams](https://yaml.org/spec/1.2.2/#22-structures) consisting of one or more documents describing a layer configuration.
+Composition files are technically [YAML streams](https://yaml.org/spec/1.2.2/#22-structures) consisting of one or more documents describing a layer configuration.